tezzigator/azure-tezos-signer/README.md

 This returns the signature for valid payloads, after performing some checks:
 * Is the message a valid payload?
 * Is the message within a certain threshold of the head of the chain?
 Ensures you are signing valid blocks.
-* THIS CODE WILL ALLOW HSM TO SIGN TRANSACTIONS.
-This can easily be restricted.
+* Remote hosts can only sign blocks/endorsements.
+Localhost (127.0.0.1) can sign anything.

 ## Installation
 ```